ditte816j/notes/README.md

 - Today's programming wisdom: "Simplicity is the ultimate sophistication.
 In software development, always strive to write clean, readable, and maintainable code.
 Avoid over-engineering and premature optimization.
 Remember that code is read far more often than it is written.
 Invest time in understanding the problem domain thoroughly before diving into implementation.
 And lastly, embrace version control systems; they are your safety net for experimentation and collaboration."

 In brief: Keep it simple, understand deeply, write clearly, and use version control wisely.

+# 2024-02-10
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' - Leonardo da Vinci.
+In coding, strive to write clear, concise, and maintainable code.
+Remember that complex solutions often lead to more bugs, harder maintenance, and less readability.
+Always aim to reduce complexity whenever possible while keeping functionality intact.
+Write code as if the person who will maintain it is a homicidal maniac who knows where you live."

+In essence, this quote emphasizes the importance of writing simple code.
+It doesn't mean avoiding advanced concepts or techniques, but rather applying them judiciously to keep your solutions elegant and efficient.
+Complexity should be embraced only when it directly translates into substantial benefits or simplifies the bigger picture.